giuliojiang/nepress/doc/session_management.md

 The state is saved in the same way in the server.

 To login, the user sends a login message with username and password.
 If the login is successful, the server will cancel the anonymous session token and create a new token for the logged in user.

+## Session data object

+It has the following properties

+* username (optional) - the username of the logged in user associated to the session token